Comparing BAIYU (NASDAQ:BYU) and Code Chain New Continent (NASDAQ:CCNC)

 |N/A

-BAIYU has a beta of 0.37, indicating that its share price is 63% less volatile than the S&P 500.
-Comparatively, Code Chain New Continent has a beta of 1.04, indicating that its share price is 4% more volatile than the S&P 500.
+BAIYU has a beta of 0.37, suggesting that its share price is 63% less volatile than the S&P 500.
+Comparatively, Code Chain New Continent has a beta of 1.04, suggesting that its share price is 4% more volatile than the S&P 500.

 Summary